-Today’s world is becoming more open to the possible benefits of recreational drugs (just look at the growing number of countries that are legalizing marijuana as an example).
+Today’s world is becoming more open to the possible benefits of recreational drugs (just look at the growing number of countries that have legalized marijuana as an example).
 It’s not surprising, then, that ayahuasca, an ancient brew of vines and leaves that produces a psychedelic experience, has climbed to the forefront of the conversation.
+(Apparently, even Prince Harry has turned to ayahuasca to help him cope with grief.)

 Originating from the Northwest Amazon, ayahuasca has been used for both religious and therapeutic purposes.
 It has become a trendy drug to try in the West, even making its way into the pop culture music scene.
 Its legal status in the U.S. is ambiguous, in that the brew itself is legal but the hallucinogen component isn’t.
 While ayahuasca’s illegality is complex, its rising prominence makes it a subject worth discussion.